 The Basin-scale evaluation answers specific evaluation questions (Table 1.1) for each of 6 Basin Themes using the best available data, information and knowledge.
-The outcomes from this evaluation are used to report on the contribution of Commonwealth water for the environment to the environmental objectives of the Basin Plan 2012.
-Where possible, the Themes also report against the objectives of the Strategy23.
+The outcomes from this evaluation are used to report on the contribution of Commonwealth environmental water to the environmental objectives of the Basin Plan 2012.
+Where possible, the Themes also report against the objectives of the Strategy.

 For each Theme, Flow-MER evaluates the ecological response to Commonwealth environmental watering actions for the most recent evaluation year (annual) and since LTIM commenced (cumulative from 2014-15 to present).
-The activities undertaken in each Theme are summarised below and described in the Foundation Reports and Foundation Report Updates 2020, 2021 and 2022.
-This plan covers evaluation and reporting for the 2022-23 and 2023-24 water years.
-A brief overview of each Theme is provided, and activities are detailed in Table 3.2.
+The activities undertaken in each Theme are summarised below and described in Foundation Reports and Foundation Report Updates 2020, 2021 and 2022.
+This plan covers 2025 evaluation and reporting for the 2023-24 water year.
+A brief overview is provided, and activities are detailed in Table 3.2.